Czech elections show steady rise of far right and populists

 Parties in the five-party governing coalition led by Petr Fiala’s rightwing ODS will be in 19 contests but will retain its majority in the Senate no matter the outcome is in the remaining 24 Senate districts.

 Fiala stressed that ruling parties had stood for election at a “difficult time”, and insisted that the results were a success also for his party.
 “This is really a success, in regional cities we have made gains compared to the election four years ago”, he said.
+The governing coalition was ahead of ANO in five of the top 13 cities.

 For his part, Babis praised ANO’s second place in traditionally centre-right Prague.
 “It is a success because we lost the general election in 2021 mainly in Prague where we had some 14%,” Babis said of ANO’s 19.34% election result in the capital.